 Whether the leftists’ and the liberals’ calculations, that their alliance with the Mubarakist bourgeoisie and the army is tactical and temporary and that they will be able to overcome them and take power away from them as they did with the MB, are a case of naïve triumphalism or of studied optimism will become clear in the near future.
 What is clear for now, however, with the massive increase of police and army repression with the participation of the public, is that what this coalition has done is strengthen the Mubarakists and the army and weakened calls for a future Egyptian democracy, real or just procedural.

 Gripped by popular fascist love fests for the army, Egypt is now ruled by an army whose top leadership was appointed and served under Mubarak, and is presided over by a judge appointed by Mubarak, and is policed by the same police used by Mubarak.
 People are free to call it a coup or not, but what Egypt has now is Mubarakism without Mubarak.

 Joseph Massad teaches Modern Arab Politics and Intellectual History at Columbia University in New York.
 He is the author of The Persistence of the Palestinian Question: Essays on Zionism and the Palestinians.

-Posted by Kevin Barrett on Jul 14 2013, With 0 Reads, Filed under Editor, Egypt, Middle East.
+Posted by Kevin Barrett on July 14, 2013, With 1922 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.